1993 Paraguayan general election

 General elections were held in Paraguay on 9 May 1993.
-They were the first free elections in the country's 182-year history, the first with no military candidates since 1928, and the first since the adoption of a new constitution the previous summer.
-The presidential election was the first regular presidential election since the overthrow of longtime leader Alfredo Stroessner in 1989; incumbent Andrés Rodríguez was in office by virtue of winning a special election for the remainder of Stroessner's eighth term.
+They featured the first free presidential elections in the country's 182-year history, and the first with no military candidates since 1928.
+They were also the first regular elections since the adoption of a new constitution the previous summer.
+The presidential election was the first regular presidential election since the overthrow of longtime leader Alfredo Stroessner in 1989.
+The 1989 coup's leader, Andrés Rodríguez, became provisional president before winning a special election for the remainder of Stroessner's eighth term.